Spencer Critchley, Managing Partner, Boots Road Group

 As a composer and music producer, Spencer was signed to a songwriting and artist development contract with Warner-Chappell Music Publishing.
 He created music for the Peabody Award-winning CBC Radio drama “Paris from Wilde to Morrison” and the CBC series Prime Time, Radio Banned, and Metro Morning.
 He composed the score (with collaborator Marco D’Ambrosio) and was the audio producer for the Emmy-winning PBS documentary Blink.

-Spencer is an adjunct lecturer in Journalism for the Middlebury Institute of International Studies.
-He has been a guest speaker for Stanford University’s documentary film program; New York University’s Tisch School of the Arts; Art Center College of Design; California State University Monterey Bay; the American Constitution Society; MacWorld; Intel Developer World; the Game Developer's Conference (GDC); Interpret America; the New Teacher Center; the California Association of Public Information Officials; and the SXSW, Hot Springs, and Bermuda Film Festivals.
+He has been an adjunct lecturer in Journalism for the Middlebury Institute of International Studies and a guest speaker for Stanford University’s documentary film program, New York University’s Tisch School of the Arts, Art Center College of Design, California State University Monterey Bay, the American Constitution Society, MacWorld, Intel Developer World, the New Teacher Center, the California Association of Public Information Officials, and the SXSW, Hot Springs, and Bermuda Film Festivals.